 Staphylococcus aureus is the most common bacteria associated with infection in damaged nipples, mastitis or breast abscesses.
-An increasing number of Staphylococcus aureus bacteria (staph) are resistant to certain antibiotics and are known as methicillin or meticillin-resistant Staphylococcus aureus (MRSA).
+An increasing number of Staphylococcus aureus bacteria (S. aureus or staph) are resistant to certain antibiotics and are known as methicillin or meticillin-resistant Staphylococcus aureus (MRSA).
 MRSA may directly affect a wound or be a more systemic infection (throughout the body).
 Some people are carriers of staph without having any symptoms of infection.
 This article looks at the recommendations for breastfeeding if a mother is diagnosed with staph or an MRSA infection.

 Staphylococcus aureus infection

-Staph is a common bacteria which may be found on the skin or in the nose 1.
-When a bacterial infection is found in cracked or damaged nipples, infective mastitis or an abscess, penicillin-resistant Staphylococcus aureus (staph or S. aureus) is the most likely bacteria to be cultured.
+S. aureus is a common bacteria which may be found on the skin or in the nose.1 When a bacterial infection is found in cracked or damaged nipples, infective mastitis or an abscess, penicillin-resistant Staphylococcus aureus is the most likely bacteria to be cultured.
 Your doctor will prescribe antibiotic treatment (penicillinase-resistant penicillins) to deal with the infection but breastfeeding can continue.23

 Many health workers are concerned about a possible risk of infection to the infant, especially if the milk appears to contain pus.
 They recommend manual expression, and discarding of the milk.
 However a number of studies have demonstrated that continuing to breastfeed is generally safe, even in the presence of Staph. aureus.

 The infant should be observed for any signs of infection, and if mastitis is known to be due to staphylococcal or streptococcal infection, simultaneous antibiotic treatment of the infant may be considered.

-If there is no improvement after two days of antibiotic treatment or the infection keeps coming back, breast milk cultures can be taken to check the nature of the bacteria and identify the antibiotic sensitivity of the bacteria.
-MRSA is increasingly being identified in these cases and requires different antibiotics (ABM, 2014).
+If there is no improvement after two days of antibiotic treatment, breast milk cultures can be taken to check the nature of the bacteria and identify the antibiotic sensitivity of the bacteria.
+If MRSA or other resistant bacteria are identified these will require different antibiotics to those used for typical mastitis (Mitchell et al, 2022).

 MRSA and breastfeeding

 There are different recommendations for MRSA and breastfeeding depending whether your baby is full term and healthy or premature/vulnerable.
 Advice also differs slightly between authors when the MRSA infection is on the breast—where a baby may have skin-to-skin contact with it—or somewhere else on the body.

 If your baby is full term and healthy